INSIGHT-Abu Dhabi's oil champion ADNOC bets on global expansion

 While ADNOC's deal-making dates back to 2017 when it listed its fuel distribution unit, the pace of change accelerated after a board meeting in November chaired by UAE President Mohammed bin Zayed.

-The board brought forward to 2027 plans to almost double oil output to 5 million barrels per day and also approved a five-year business plan and capital spending of $150 billion.
+The board brought forward to 2027 plans to up production capacity to 5 million barrels per day and also approved a five-year business plan and capital spending of $150 billion.

 "The thinking is to move away from a traditional state oil firm model to more like an IOC (international oil company)," a source with knowledge of the matter said.